The 2024 Best MCAT Practice Tests

 Firstly, let’s consider the factors that determine what makes an MCAT practice test the “best.”
 Arguably the most important factor to consider is accuracy.
 You want your practice test to resemble the real thing as closely as possible to truly prepare you for test day.
 Accuracy can mean a true representation of high-yield content and online software that imitates what you’ll see on test day, or a scaled scoring system faithful to the real MCAT breakdown.
 Ideally, you want your practice materials to come directly from the source in order to ensure and maximize accuracy across all of the relevant areas.
 And since the MCAT exam is developed and administered by the AAMC, the AAMC MCAT practice tests are the closest anyone can get to the real thing.

-Accessible through the MCAT Official Prep Hub, the AAMC offers 5 total MCAT practice exams: 4 official full-length practice tests for purchase at $35.00 each.
-In addition to this, the AAMC now offers a new, free, full-length practice exam that will also provide a scaled score and percentile rank.
+Accessible through the MCAT Official Prep Hub, the AAMC offers 6 total MCAT practice exams: 4 official full-length practice tests for purchase at $35.00 each.
+In addition to this, the AAMC offers one free, full-length practice exam that will also provide a scaled score and percentile rank.
 Previously, only the sample AAMC practice exam was available for free and it did not offer a score or percentile rank (this free sample exam is still available).
-The new full-length practice exam includes explanations for all answer choices for every section of the exam.
-Apart from this, there are links to Khan academy videos and practice questions that cover the same topics as the test questions.
+This free full-length practice exam includes explanations for all answer choices for every section of the exam.
+Apart from this, there are links to Khan Academy videos and practice questions that cover the same topics as the test questions.
 You can access this exam by following this link www.aamc.org/mcatprep.

 The official AAMC MCAT practice tests are incredibly useful because they are most representative of the actual MCAT exam.
 Working through and reviewing multiple AAMC practice tests can help offer some insight into what content is high yield.
 You will start to notice patterns in the types of questions that are asked frequently, such as those centered on the chemical properties of varying amino acids.
 With an exam where an overwhelming amount of material is fair game and it seems like you’ll never be able to review it all, this familiarity can help save you time and direct you toward what you really need to know.
 In fact, I remember seeing one question on my actual MCAT exam that was (word-for-word!) a question I had encountered previously on an AAMC MCAT practice test.
 Only the official AAMC exams can offer you this “sneak peek!”